 After successfully completing his/her studies the graduate is able to:

-- design a methodologically sound small scale anthropological research, statistically evaluate the results and interpret them in the context of applied anthropological theory
+- propose, design and perform a regular anthropological research, statistically evaluate the results and interpret them in the context of anthropological theories

 Study plans of the degree and study programmes at the Faculty of Science, Masaryk University, follow the Dean’s statement nr.
 8/2012 “Tuition and Study Programme Formation”.
 Obligatory study regulations are quoted in the Course Catalogue for their year of matriculation with recommended study plans.
 To students who take this into account, the study plan ensures the correct sequence of courses and that all the obligatory requirements necessary to finish their university studies within the standard allocated time can be fulfilled.

-The standard duration of the Bachelor's programme of Anthropology is six semesters.
-To be admitted to the final state examination, students must obtain in total 180 credits for required, selective and elective courses.
-The required courses constitute the basis of the study programme and selective courses represent a recommended extension of the required courses.
-Outside these two categories, elective courses offer the opportunity for students to extend their curricula and to find courses according to their interests or needs, for example, Bachelor's thesis.
-On-site training and Bachelor thesis (Bi6502 On-site Training I, Bachelor Thesis I and II) are also included in the required courses.
-In order to be able to enrole in the Bachelor's thesis course there is an obligation to pass an examination in English for Specific Purposes at the B1 level.
-Sports activity courses are also mandatory, students can choose from a variety of courses according to their preferences.
+The standard duration of the Anthropology Master's study programme (direct follow-up of the Bachelor's study programme) is four semesters.
+To get admitted to the final state examination, students must obtain in total 120 credits for required, selective and elective courses.
+Required courses constitute the basis of the study programme.
+Selective courses represent a recommended extension of the required courses.
+Elective courses offer the opportunity for the students to extend their curricula and to find courses according to their interests or needs, for example, diploma thesis.
+On-site training and diploma thesis (On-site Training II, Diploma Thesis I -IV) are also included in the required courses.
+Before the final state examination there is an obligation to pass an examination in English for Specific Purposes at the B2 level.

-General conditions are governed by the Masaryk University Study and Examination Regulations (https://www.muni.cz/general/legal_standards/study_examination_regulations).
-The final state examination in Anthropology consists of three partial exams: 1) Physical Anthropology, 2) Socio-Cultural Anthropology and 3) Bachelor's thesis defence.
+General conditions are governed by Masaryk University Study and Examination Regulations (https://www.muni.cz/general/legal_standards/study_examination_regulations).
+The final state examination in Anthropology consists of three partial exams: 1) Physical Anthropology, 2) Socio-Cultural Anthropology and 3) Diploma thesis defence.

-In the theoretical part, students should demonstrate their ability to examine scientific literature with regard to their thesis topic - to search, analyse and interpret relevant information.
+In the theoretical part, each student should demonstrate their ability to examine scientific literature with regard to their thesis topic - to search, analyse and interpret relevant information.
 In the practical part, students should be able to demonstrate their proficiency in basic methods of anthropology and apply them to the assigned topic.
-The Bachelor 's thesis defence takes place at the end of the 6th semester in the form of debate between an applicant and a board of examiners; applicants present the theses of their work, introduce the topic focal points and main results.
+The Master's thesis defence takes place at the end of the 4th semester in the form of debate between an applicant and a board of examiners; applicants present the theses of their work, introduce the topic focal points and main results.
 The board evaluates the ability of students to propose and carry out solutions to the assigned tasks, their ability to assess results, interpret and present them in a logical way and use relevant arguments in their defence.